A Green Christmas for Boston Kids and Families

 Start your green Christmas planning by having a conversation with your kids about expectations.

-- Talk about the reasons for going green, and have a brainstorming session.
-Kids are full of terrific ideas, and they are much more likely to get onboard if they have a say in where the green Christmas train is going.
+• Talk about the reasons for going green and have a brainstorming session.
+Kids are full of terrific ideas, and they are much more likely to get onboard if they have a say in where the Christmas tradition train is going.

-Ideas for gifts that will make you, the recipient, and the Earth feel good:
+Ideas for gifts that will make you, the recipient, and the Earth all feel good:

-- Give experiences – museum passes, tickets to a game or show, passes to an indoor playground or a bouncy place like Jump On In.
+• Give experiential gifts – museum passes or memberships, tickets to a game or show, passes to an indoor play space, a class, or a fun activity like ice skating.

-- Make something at one of the arts and crafts studios in the Boston area (check out our Birthday Party Guide for several great places to make stuff in the Boston area).
+• Make something at one of the arts and crafts studios in the Boston area (check out our Birthday Party Guide for several great places to get creative in the Boston area).

-- Make something at home.
-We love this simple DIY Holiday Book Wreath, perfect for the book-lover in your life.
-Check out Pinterest for oodles of fabulous DIY gift ideas.
+• Make something at home.
+Check out Pinterest for oodles of fabulous DIY and up cycling gift ideas.

-- Buy locally and sustainably.
-If you feel compelled to shop during the weekend after Thanksgiving, shop Plaid Friday or Small Business Saturday.
-There are many wonderful local shops where you might find unique and delightful gifts that are sustainable and fair trade.
-Check out the handy dandy Local Green Guide from the Sustainable Business Network of Massachusetts, and join the pledge to gift responsibly in The Nature Conservancy’s Green Gift Monday campaign.
-Their website has lots of great ideas for green giving.
+• Buy locally and sustainably.
+If you feel compelled to shop during the weekend after Thanksgiving, shop Small Business Saturday.
+There are many wonderful local shops where you can find unique and delightful gifts that are sustainable and fair trade.
+Check out the handy dandy Local Green Guide from the Sustainable Business Network of Massachusetts to find eco-conscious businesses.
+For kids' gifts, try Green Planet Kids in Newton or Paprika Kids in Belmont.

 Think Outside the Box

-- Make the wrapping part of the gift.
+• Make the wrapping part of the gift.
 For example, you could wrap something in a colorful scarf, cloth napkins, or a reusable shopping bag.
-You can find many of these types of things at Ten Thousand Villages in Downtown Crossing, Brookline, or Central Square in Cambridge.
+You can find many of these types of things at Ten Thousand Villages in Downtown Crossing, Brookline, or Central Square in Cambridge (the ornament pictured is from Ten Thousand Villages).

-- Buy reusable cloth bags.
-You can often find these at craft fairs.
+• Buy reusable cloth bags.
+You can often find pretty bags intended for gifting at craft fairs.

-- Give edibles in reusable tins, containers, or Snack Taxis.
+• Give edibles in reusable tins, containers, or snack pouches.

 Plan Your Menu